-The effects of the global spread of the disease caused by the COVID-19 pandemic on our business are evolving and difficult to predict.
+The effects of the ongoing COVID-19 pandemic on our business are evolving and difficult to predict.
 To date, the COVID-19 pandemic has significantly and negatively impacted the global economy and it is unclear how long the pandemic will continue to do so.
-To combat the spread of COVID-19, the United States and other foreign countries in which we operate have imposed measures such as quarantines and "shelter-in-place" orders that are restricting business operations and travel and requiring individuals to WFH, which has impacted all aspects of our business as well as those of the third-parties we rely upon for our manufacturing, assembly, testing, shipping and other operations.
+To combat the spread of COVID-19, the United States and other foreign countries in which we operate have imposed measures such as quarantines and "shelter-in-place" orders that restrict business operations and travel and require individuals to work from home ("WFH"), which has impacted all aspects of our business as well as those of the third-parties we rely upon for our manufacturing, assembly, testing, shipping and other operations.
 The continuation of WFH and other restrictions for an extended period of time may negatively impact our productivity, product development, operations, sales and support, business and financial results.
-Among other things, the COVID-19 pandemic may result in:
+Among other things, the continued COVID-19 pandemic may result in:

-- a decrease in demand and/or prices for our products; - a global economic recession or depression that could significantly reduce demand and/or prices for our products; - reduced productivity in our product development, operations, marketing, sales, and other activities; - disruptions to our supply chain; - increased costs resulting from WFH or from our efforts to mitigate the impact of the COVID-19 pandemic; - reduced access to financing to fund our operations due to a deterioration of credit and financial markets; or - higher rate of losses on our accounts receivables due to credit defaults
+- a global economic recession or depression that could significantly reduce demand and/or prices for our products; - reduced productivity in our product development, operations, marketing, sales, and other activities; - disruptions to our supply chain; - increased costs resulting from WFH or from our efforts to mitigate the impact of the COVID-19 pandemic; - reduced access to financing to fund our operations due to a deterioration of credit and financial markets; or - higher rate of losses on our accounts receivables due to credit defaults.